ilpork/Vahti/README.md

 ![Locations](doc/images/locations.png)
 ![Locations](doc/images/history.png)
 ![Locations](doc/images/details.png)
-- Implemented with Xamarin Forms (focus has been on Android because iOS compiled with Apple Developer license works only a week at time, so it's not very appealing)
+- Implemented with Xamarin Forms (focus has been on Android because iOS app compiled with Apple Developer license works only a week at time)
-- Show latest measurement data and history graphs for measurement data
+- Show latest measurement data and history graphs
 - Choose which measurements to show in UI
 - Get push notifications (alerts) from server
 - Localizable (currently supports Finnish and English)